narfman0/helga-quip/README.rst

 quip_regex is the searched regular expression to be matched.
 Any regex should do, like "that (sounds|is|was) really hard".
 The search is case insensitive.
+If there are multiple matches, a random response will be selected.

 Example::